Julien-Cohen/CoqTLTactics/README.md

 CoqTL requires a working installation of [Coq](https://coq.inria.fr/) (`coqc`) and Make (`make` and `coq_makefile`).
 It is tested under Coq 8.17.0 and 8.18.0.

-To init CoqTL project (generate the Makefile):
+To init the Makefile:
 ```
-cd coqTL
+cd coqTLTactics
-./init.sh
+sh init.sh
 ```
 ## Usage
-* Run `make proofs` to run the proofs of properties on the two main example transformations (Moore2Mealy and Class2Relational), and their dependancies (in particular, the definition of the transformation engine).
+* Run `make proofs` to run the proofs of properties on the two main examples of transformations (Moore2Mealy and Class2Relational), and their dependancies (in particular, the definition of the transformation engine).
-* Run `make tests` to run the two main example transformations on examples of models and see the output.
+* Run `make tests` to run the two main examples of transformations on examples of models and see the output.
 * Run `make` to build all the proofs, including proofs that are not in the previous targets.
 * This builds :
   * Definitions for the transformation language and the transformation engine (adapted from previous work).
   * The lemmas (with their proofs) and tactics we provide for user support (this contribution).
   * Several definitions of metamodels.
   * Several definitions of transformations.
-  * Several properties (with their proofs) of those transformations, some structural and some semantic properties.
+  * Several properties (with their proofs) of those transformations, some structural and some semantics.
   * Several examples of models that conform to the given metamodels.
   * Several examples of application of the transformations run by the engine on those models.
   * Several properties (with their proofs) of the transformation engine, such as additivity which still hold after refactoring of the the engine (adapted from previous work).
 * Run `make html` to build a navigable HTML version of the source code.
 HTML code is generated in the `html` directory.
 * Each build takes less than a minute on a machine with 4 cores (make -j 4), less than 3 minutes in a vritual machine with 1 core.
-* To run proofs interactively, open the file you want in your IDE (works with `coqide` without any additional configuration, also works with Emacs/ProofGeneral and VSCode/VsCoq).
+* To run proofs interactively, open the file you want in your IDE (works with `coqide` without any additional configuration, also works with Emacs/ProofGeneral and VSCode/VsCoq if installed).

 Try your own transformations:
-* If you have an ECore file mymetamodel.ecore you want to translate into a CoqTL metamodel, run `make mymetamodel.v` .
+* If you have an ECore file mymetamodel.ecore and you want to translate it into a CoqTL metamodel, run `make mymetamodel.v` .
 The generated coq file conforms to the Metametamodel on which CoqTL rely.
-(That generator is not a contribution of this work.)
+(That generator is a proof of concept, not a contribution of this work, it still contains some bugs.)
 * To explore the construction of a model transformation, add your files in the `_CoqProject` file and run `./init.sh`, then `make`.

 ## Contributors and Previous Publications